dilner1/Connect-4/README.md

 ## Validator Testing

+Changhed arrow functions as they were flagged by JSHint

 ## Changes to base code

 Following the tutorial the following code was added to log mouse clicks to the console.
 After realising it doesn't actually benefit the game in any way I removed it completely without consequence.